 Here are the advantages of a self-hosted eCommerce site:

 - You get complete freedom to build your eCommerce site the way you like.

 - You can save a ton of money by only paying for what you need.

-- You can make unlimited sales, add unlimited products, use any payment gateway platform that you like.
+- You can make unlimited sales, add unlimited products, and use any payment gateway platform that you like.